tapirdata/wson/README.md

 A **connector** is used to create a **custom object** by:
 - `create`: a function that takes an array of arguments `args` to create the object `obj`.

-Alternativly these functions may be used to use 2-stage creation:
+Alternatively these functions may be used to use 2-stage creation:
 - `precreate`: a function that creates the (empty) object `obj`.
 - `postcreate`: a function that takes `obj` and `args` to populate `obj`.